Royalmount

-Royalmount is a luxury shopping center, located in the city of Mount Royal, Quebec Canada on the island of Montreal.
-Announced in 2015 by the real estate developer Carbonleo, the project is built on a former industrial site of 2.5 million square feet at the junction of the Decarie and Metropolitan Highways.
+Royalmount is a luxury shopping center, located in the city of Mount Royal, Quebec, Canada on the island of Montreal.
+Announced in 2015 by the real estate developer Carbonleo and design led by the architect firm Lemay, the project is built on a former industrial site of 2.5 million square feet at the junction of the Decarie and Metropolitan Highways.